 A brutal left-handed opening batsman, Marcus Trescothick was one of the finest opening batsmen to play for England and also stood in as captain for two Tests and 10 ODIs.
 He was an automatic choice from the turn of the century until a stress-related illness intervened with him not much past his 30th birthday and forced his international retirement in 2008.
 The anxiety attacks he suffered, particularly when having to contend with long periods away from home and family, brought the issue of depression and stress in sport into sharp focus in the English game and there was general delight when he continued his county career at Somerset where his genial biffing of county attacks brought much entertainment at Taunton and elsewhere.
-The award of a one-year contract for 2016 by Somerset took him past his 40th birthday and again confirmed him as one of the stalwarts of the English game.
+Somerset sought his services beyond his 40th birthday, confirming him as one of the great stalwarts of the English game in any era.

 Capacious of build and comfortable of movement, he had a benign air at the crease which meant that when he bullied attacks, which he did often, he bullied them gently.
 Not particularly mobile in the field, he turned himself into a safe slip fielder.
 He was a key factor in England's change in fortunes and, most notably, spearheaded an aggressive approach against Australia in the Ashes win of 2005.